Lucia's Blog: 2022-07-10

 “You therefore, beloved, knowing this beforehand, take care that you are not carried away with the error of lawless people and lose your own stability.
 18 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be the glory both now and to the day of eternity.
 Amen.”

-When Paul stresses that Timothy should avoid profane or irreverent babblings, he is also writing for all faithful servants of the Lord because they will generate ungodliness and eat as gangrene (2 Timothy 2:16-18).
+When Paul stresses that Timothy should avoid profane or irreverent babblings, he also writes for all faithful servants of the Lord because they will generate ungodliness and eat as gangrene (2 Timothy 2:16-18).

 "But avoid irreverent babble, for it will lead people into more and more ungodliness, 17 and their talk will spread like gangrene.
 Among them are Hymenaeus and Philetus, 18 who have swerved from the truth, saying that the resurrection has already happened.
 They are upsetting the faith of some."

 When men teach fruitless doctrinal error, it usually eats as gangrene does.
 Paul compares the corrupting influence of profane or irreverent talk to this disease.
-Paul was indeed very concerned about the leavening effects of doctrinal error when he dealt with the Corinthians (1 Cor.
+Paul was very concerned about the leavening effects of doctrinal error when he dealt with the Corinthians (1 Cor.
 5:6).
-You see, when doctrinal error spreads, it has the tendency to disturb or overthrow the faith of many.
+When doctrinal error spreads, it tends to disturb or overthrow the faith of many.
 False teachers often pervert the right ways of the Truth.

 Although men like Hymenaeus and Philetus taught erring or false doctrines, “God’s firm foundation stands, bearing this seal” (2 Tim.
 2:19).
 Teaching the Truth often brings hardship to one's life.
 That is why Paul urged Timothy to not be ashamed of the Truth, nor of those who teach the Truth (2 Tim.
 1:8).
 Paul's hardship in teaching and defending the Truth is obviously seen in his letters (2 Timothy 2:9).
 Truth cannot be bound even when wicked men try to restrain it and sweep it under the rug with their wickedness.
-There is one thing I have learned, and that is that it does not matter what men like Hymenaeus and Philetus say, "the firm foundation of God stands."
-God’s Truth will remain Truth, and His promises will remain as God's promises.
+One thing I have learned is that it does not matter what men like Hymenaeus and Philetus say, "the firm foundation of God stands."
+God’s Truth will remain, and His promises will remain as God's promises.
 No matter what men may do to harm or destroy the Truth, nothing will change it (Acts 26:14; 2 Tim.
 2:13).
 God’s firm foundation is an evident reference to Truth.
 The "seal" of God’s Truth is: "the Lord knows them that are his" (Rev. 7:1-8; 13:16).

 The Lord’s church will always have “vessels of dishonor” (2 Timothy 2:20-26).
 However, the faithful servants of the Lord will always conform their lives to the image of Christ (Rom.
 8:29-30; Eph.
 1:3ff).
 The Lord also knows that some will follow this way of righteous living.
 Paul gives us an illustration of vessels found in a great house.
-In that house, we can find some vessels of gold, silver, wood, and clay (pots).
-The vessels of gold and silver are very valuable.
+In that house, we can see some vessels of gold, silver, wood, and clay (pots).
+Gold and silver vessels are very valuable.
 They are worth more than wood and clay I love this illustration!

 Our world is composed of men and women of honor.
 They belong to the Lord.
 He knows them, and they know Him.
 These brethren are vessels of honor for the Master's use, prepared unto every good work.
 Likewise, those within the world are represented as vessels of wood and clayWho are they?
-They are those who don’t walk in righteousness according to God’s Truth.
+Those who don’t walk in righteousness according to God’s Truth.
 They are walking in unrighteousness, doing the will of this world.
-And though they’re unfruitful and walking in error, they can still clean themselves, that is, purge sin from their lives.
+And though they’re unfruitful and walking in error, they can still clean themselves and purge sin from their lives.
 In doing this, they can become vessels of honor, useful to the Lord in every way.
 There seems to be a double meaning here.
-Perhaps, those in the world (nonbelievers) and those brethren who have fallen away might be the vessels of dishonor that Paul is talking about.
+Perhaps those in the world (nonbelievers) and those brethren who have fallen away might be the vessels of dishonor that Paul is talking about.

 God commands us to flee youthful lusts and follow after righteousness, faith, love, and peace, as those that call on the Lord out of a pure heart (2 Timothy 2:22).
 So what are youthful lusts?
 They can be things like the desire to be rich in this world (1 Tim.
 6:9) and sexual immorality (1 Cor.
 6:18).
 The elect of God will follow after righteous and faithful living, love, and peace rather than turmoil.
 The elect of God are those who call on Him out of a pure heart.
 God’s approval is for those who have run from youthful desires, leading others to God.
 They refuse to fall into word wars, fights, and arrogance.
 "The Lord knows who are His, and let everyone who names the name of the Lord run from sin" (2 Timothy 2:19).
 When one calls on the name of God, he is invoking God for help.
 Those who call on the name of the Lord understand their need for Christ, especially the blood of Christ (Acts 22:16; Heb.
 2:18).

-Paul gives us another warning: to avoid foolish and ignorant questioning or controversies, knowing that they generate quarrels or strife (2 Tim.
+Paul warns us to avoid foolish and ignorant questioning or controversies, knowing that they generate quarrels or strife (2 Tim.
 2:23).
 Often, these foolish and ignorant questions are addressed in light of someone teaching a different doctrine (1 Timothy 6:3-4).
 We’re told to reject those who pose fruitless and vain questions of faith as they breed strife.
 Error does breed strife (1 Tim.
 6:3ff).
 We will be free of strife or quarrels when we abstain from erroneous teaching.
-When we teach error, we are getting involved in strife, that is, fruitless, foolish, and ignorant controversies.
-It is a grave mistake to promote peace at the expense of the Truth!
+When we teach error, we get involved in strife, that is, fruitless, foolish, and ignorant controversies.
+Promoting peace at the expense of the Truth is a grave mistake!
 It is not wrong to defend the Truth over matters of doctrine or faith (Jude 3).

-To be approved by God, we, His servants, must be kind to those we teach.
-We also must be patient when teaching others.
+To be approved by God, we, God's servants, must be kind to those we teach and be patient when teaching others.
 Indeed, it takes time for people to process and discern God’s Truth.
 Why not give them time to digest the new teaching?
 It matters to God how we interact with others, especially each other!
 Why not instruct our opponents with gentleness?

 “Thy word is a lamp unto my feet, and a light unto my path.”
 (Psalm 119:105)